pleonardodp12/FaleMais/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd FaleMais

-# Vá para a pasta server
+# Vá para a pasta backend
 $ cd backend

 # Instale as dependências